veltzer/demos-linux/src/exercises/real_time/boost_memory_pool/exercise.md

 p.put(p1)
 ```

+do the same with limit on number of object the pool has (100) and preallocation of all of those objects and thread safety

 Hints:
 * use `sudo apt-get update` to update your system
 * use `sudo apt-get install g++ gcc` to install g++ and gcc